The 3 Types of Squirrels That Live in Idaho! (2023)

 Lifespan: Captive Fox Squirrels have been known to live up to 18 years.
 In the wild, their maximum lifespan is 12.6 years for females and 8.6 years for males.
 However, individuals rarely live that long due to overhunting, disease from mange mites, severe winter weather, or predation from foxes, coyotes, and birds of prey.

-Fox Squirrels are the largest tree squirrel in Idaho.
+Fox Squirrels are the largest tree squirrel found in Idaho, but they are not native here.

 These squirrels can adapt to many different habitats.
 They are most often found in small patches of deciduous forests that include trees that produce their favorite foods, which are acorns, walnuts, pecans, and hickory nuts.
 To prepare for winter, they hide caches of these nuts all over the place to be eaten later when the weather turns cold.